CodyStride/Cody_Stride-soen341projectF2023/Assets/Sprint_3/User_Stories_S3.md

 - [ ] Create accept and reject functionalities
 - [ ] Implement a database that stores the offers on the properties
 - [ ] Implement a notification confirmation from accepting/rejecting offer
-- [ ] Create a list component that shows the current offers on the broker's properties